vmware-tanzu/tanzu-cli/hack/central-repo/README.md

 The steps to follow to use the test central repo are:

 1. Start the test repo with `make start-test-central-repo`.
-1. Configure the plugin source for the test central repo: `tz plugin source add -n default -t oci -u localhost:9876/tanzu-cli/plugins/central:small`
+1. Configure the plugin source for the test central repo: `tz config set env.TANZU_CLI_PRE_RELEASE_REPO_IMAGE localhost:9876/tanzu-cli/plugins/central:small`
-1. Allow the use of a local registry: `export ALLOWED_REGISTRY=localhost:9876`

 Here are the exact commands: